 How Do I Make Candy Lollipops?

 Our candy lollipop molds come with a convenient notch to hold your treat or lollipop sticks.
 Pipe melted candy or chocolate about halfway into each cavity and tap it to release air bubbles.
 Insert a lollipop stick in the notch, twirling it around until it’s completely covered.
 This ensures the stick gets a firm grip on the candy.
 Fill each cavity to the top with more melted candy, tap and chill until set.
 Check the underside to see if it’s frosted over.
-Once done, tap the mold on your counter and lift by using the stick.
+Once done, tap the mold on your counter and lift it by using the stick.

-Hopefully we’ve answered your most important candy-making questions, but if there’s something we haven’t covered (or if you make some beautiful candies you’d like to show off), let us know in the comments below or on Instagram by tagging @Wiltoncakes.
+Now don’t be afraid to switch things up and swap out any of the milk chocolate people usually use for some decadent dark chocolate or some white chocolate.
+Hopefully, we’ve answered your most important candy-making questions, but if there’s something we haven’t covered (or if you make some beautiful candies you’d like to show off), let us know in the comments below or on Instagram by tagging @Wiltoncakes.
 Happy candy making!

 Share Your Treats!